Jessica Bennett (Passions): Danica Stewart (2003–2008)

 After graduating from high-school, Jessica got a job as a "mark" cosmetics girl to help pay her way through college.
-Although currently attending college, much of her time is spent worrying about her family.
+While currently attending college, much of her time is spent worrying about her family.
 Since Grace chose David Hastings, Jessica turned her back on her mother, in part because she was vulnerable to her sister Kay's manipulations.
 Jessica seemed to be the good Bennett sister, never getting into trouble, but when Sam and Ivy's relationship started getting more serious, Jessica ended up on a downward spiral, and began acting out by cutting herself and smoking.
-She became a club girl, and it wasn't long before she was drugged and raped by an older man named Randy at a club.
+She became a club girl, and it wasn't long before she was drugged and raped at a club by an older man named Randy.

 Jessica soon met the older Spike, the owner of the sleaziest late-night dive in Harmony.
 Spike took advantage of Jessica's confusion and pain, and it wasn't long before he had his young lover addicted to drugs, and convinced her that she had to prostitute herself for him on the streets.
 He used guilt to convince her to do it, because her family was responsible for his club burning down.
-Every time she tried to fight him and leave him; Spike would manipulate her into coming back to him, and it wasn't long before Jessica started experiencing blackouts and waking up next to dead johns.
+Every time she tried to fight him and leave him, Spike would manipulate her into coming back to him, and it wasn't long before Jessica started experiencing blackouts and waking up next to dead johns.
 Although Paloma and Simone helped her to cover her role in the murders, even Jessica herself doesn't know if she actually killed the men.

 Jessica kept trying to get away with Spike, and it seemed like she finally did in Rome, where The couple eventually married during the summer of 2006, although the wedding was not shown on-air like other marriages on Passions.
 In November 2006, Jessica attended several meetings of AA for her drinking problem.
 Jessica had the idea that Miguel wanted her help to forget about Kay and tried to seduce him.
-Jessica's recovery was set back when she learned that Grace had died in an explosion in London while trying to get home to reunite with Sam.
+Jessica's recovery was set back when she learned that Grace had died in an explosion in London while trying to return home to reunite with Sam.